Lommix/lommix_ui/README.md

 -   Any manual changes to bevy's styling components will be overwritten
 -   Do not recursive import. [mem stonks, bug]
 -   One root node per component.
+-   Reloading a component template sometimes breaks logic on a higher level template.
+Simply reloading the higher level template fixes this for now.
+Needs further investigation.